stwater20/Event-Extraction-from-Threat-Report-Using-Language-Model/README.md

 If you only directly using a part of code of this repo, please give me star >//<

-or you can my website to receive new knowledge. [https://sectools.tw](https://sectools.tw)
+or you can visit my website to receive new knowledge. [https://sectools.tw](https://sectools.tw)